aiishaan/casesAndCovers/README.md

 - **Fast and Reliable Database**: NeonDB and Prisma are used for efficient data management and retrieval.
 - **Image Uploads**: Upload Thing is integrated for handling custom image uploads.
 - **Payment Processing**: Stripe is used to process payments securely.
+- **Confirmation Email**: Resend is used to send order confirmation emails to the customers.

 ## Getting Started